Wechseln Woods, Capricorn

 Werner turned his head.

 “Enough, Fischer!”
-Bergmann said, pulling on the man’s shoulder.
+Bergmann snapped, pulling on the man’s shoulder.
 “Leave him alone already!”

 Otto Vogt observed the confrontation from behind with a nervous expression.
 He toyed with his hands as his gaze flicked from the ground to his comrades.